 - 2.2.1 Bhutan has established the requirements for SMS implementation in various sectors of the aviation industry.
-BCAA has issued the requirements for SMS implementation by the following civil aviation service providers: - ✓ Approved training organizations (ATOs): PEL requires that ATOs that are exposed to safety risks related to the operation of aircraft when providing their services implement an SMS acceptable to Bhutan; - ✓ Air operators: BCAR-ORO requires that aircraft and helicopter operators authorized to conduct commercial air transport activities implement an SMS acceptable to the BCAA; - ✓ Approved maintenance organizations (AMOs): BCAR-145 requires that AMOs that offer services to aircraft or helicopter operators engaged in commercial air transport implement an SMS acceptable to the BCAA; - ✓ Air traffic service (ATS) providers: BCAR-ATM/ANS and BCAR-11 requires that service provider implement an SMS acceptable to the BCAA; and - ✓ Certified aerodrome operators: Bhutan Aerodrome Standard requires that certified aerodromes implement an SMS acceptable to the BCAA.
+BCAA has issued the requirements for SMS implementation by the following civil aviation service providers: - ✓ Approved training organizations (ATOs): PEL requires that ATOs that are exposed to safety risks related to the operation of aircraft when providing their services implement an SMS acceptable to Bhutan; - ✓ Air operators: BCAR-Air Operation requires that aircraft and helicopter operators authorized to conduct commercial air transport activities implement an SMS acceptable to the BCAA; - ✓ Approved maintenance organizations (AMOs): BCAR-145 requires that AMOs that offer services to aircraft or helicopter operators engaged in commercial air transport implement an SMS acceptable to the BCAA; - ✓ Continuing Airworthiness Management Organization (CAMO): BCAR-M requires that CAMOs the manage the continuing airworthiness of aircraft or helicopter operators engaged in commercial air transport implement an SMS acceptable to the BCAA. - ✓ Air traffic service (ATS) providers: BCAR-ATM-ANS and BCAR-11 requires that service provider implement an SMS acceptable to the BCAA; and - ✓ Certified aerodrome operators: Bhutan Aerodrome Standard requires that certified aerodromes implement an SMS acceptable to the BCAA.